Skip to main content

 Web browser

-The program you use to view websites on the Internet.
-Firefox, Safari, Internet Explorer, and Chrome are all web browsers.
-Mobile devices have a web browser app for the same purpose.
+The program you use to view websites on the internet.
+Firefox, Safari, Edge, and Chrome are all web browsers.

 End-to-end encryption